This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

-Perhaps you’re familiar with various stories, both in real life and in fiction, where somebody is kidnapped and the kidnappers demand that they be paid.
-In return for letting the person go.
-Ideally alive and unharmed.
+Perhaps you’re familiar with various stories, both in real life and in fiction, where somebody is kidnapped, and the kidnappers demand that they be paid in return for letting the person go, ideally alive and unharmed.
 There are multiple examples I could list here, including the movie Ransom (1996), the John Paul Getty III kidnapping in 1973, and the kidnapping of King Richard I in 1192.

-Even the real life examples here have been made into movies.
+Even the real-life examples here have been made into movies.
 It goes to show that ransoms and rescues can be very dramatic.
 Your life is no different.

 What if I told you that you’ve been kidnapped and sold into slavery and that you need to pay a ransom for your freedom?